ReVollve/bedrock-server-dl/README.md

 # Description
-**bedrock-server-dl** is a command-line program to download minecraft bedrock servers from Minecraft.net.
+**bedrock-server-dl** is a command-line program to download the **latest** minecraft bedrock servers from Minecraft.net.
 It is also possible to use the python code to download bedrock servers in your own project.
+The script also is capable of just giving out the exact latest version.

 ``python bedrock-server-dl.py [OPTIONS]``
 ### Options